'Humiliated' Dinesh D'Souza seeks probation after guilty plea

-NEW YORK, Sept 3 (Reuters) - The conservative author and filmmaker Dinesh D‘Souza has asked a federal judge to sentence him to probation and community service after pleading guilty to a campaign finance law violation.
+NEW YORK (Reuters) - The conservative author and filmmaker Dinesh D‘Souza has asked a federal judge to sentence him to probation and community service after pleading guilty to a campaign finance law violation.

 In a Wednesday court filing, D‘Souza’s lawyers said their client will present himself as a “disgraced and humiliated man” who acted out of character by having two “straw donors” donate $10,000 each to his friend Wendy Long’s unsuccessful 2012 U.S. Senate campaign in New York, and then reimbursing them.